tahakorkem/tuttur/README.md

 # tuttur
 Tuttur (which means `bind [verb]`  in Turkish) is lighweight library that facilitates the use of DataBinding with Activity, Fragment, Dialog, BottomSheet, and especiallly ListAdapter.
 Currently, tuttur works with only DataBinding.
 So, if you use ViewBinding or Compose, this library is useless for you.

 Tuttur allows you to code simpler while using DataBinding and also reduces some boilerplates for you.
-The main logic is simple: Make all your Activity, Fragment, Dialog, BottomSheet and ListAdapter inherit from its Base version.
+The main idea is simple: Make all your Activity, Fragment, Dialog, BottomSheet and ListAdapter inherit from its Base version.
 For instance, you have an Activity.
 Don't inherit from AppCompatActivity, inherit from BaseActivity instead and specify suitable ViewDataBinding class and its layout resource id.
 Anymore, you have "binding" property in the Activity without needing any implementation else.

 * [Installation](#installation)
 * [Demo app](#demo-app)